Go directly to:

 Ask yourself the question: 'What does a windscreen cost'?
 In that case, it is especially important to decide for yourself what type of car window you prefer.
 In this respect, you have two different options:

 Do you want to keep the price of a new windscreen for a VW Up to a minimum without having to compromise on quality?
 Then you should always choose to buy an after market car window and have it placed.
-This way you always have the best value for money.
+This way you always have the best value for money, as shown in the table below.
 This is because an after market windscreen does not have a brand logo and can therefore be sold by anyone who wishes to do so.
 This is not the case with an original car window.
 Because of trademark law, it may initially only be sold by an authorised trademark dealer.